• About

 Explore and Learn From Recent Solar Schools

 Public WI K-12 schools and colleges all over the state have gone solar with a Solar on Schools grant.
-Grants have been awarded to 23+ school projects.
-The total installed capacity will be nearly 3.7 MW once these projects are commissioned.
-Explore the case studies below to learn more detail about each of the different projects and check out projects similar to your installation goal.
+Explore the case studies below to learn more.

 Intermediate/Elementary School Case Studies: